 If we don’t, we risk being ostracized by our community at some level, to fight it alone in the wild, so to speak.

-But not only do we inherently want to imitate and repeat, these activities can have a tangible positive effect on how we learn a new language, one that can be quantified.
+But not only do we inherently want to imitate and repeat, but these activities can also have a tangible positive effect on how we learn a new language, one that can be quantified.

 This type of “shadowing” is exactly what Anna was doing when she memorized the lyrics and performances of her favorite pop stars.

 Another technique is called “shadow reading.”

 And while different teachers offer different ways to execute this technique, one main tenet is the same in every variation: you listen to a person speaking (a partner, for example) or to an audio recording of a person speaking, and you attempt to mimic the words that you hear; it works better if you can read a transcript of the words themselves.

 To read more about this check out: http://englishonthe.net/improve-spoken-english-through-shadow-reading/

 But “shadow reading” isn’t just a fun classroom exercise: